 Best all-round Android VPN

 There are many things to like about ExpressVPN for Android.
 The dedicated app is extremely user-friendly and straightforward, but also offers lots of advanced options.
-On the security front, it boasts AES 256-bit encryption, while the speeds we witnessed using the VPN remained fairly consistent.
+On the security front, it boasts AES 256-bit encryption, while the speeds we witnessed using the VPN were consistently fast.

 ExpressVPN offers three price plans, with the 12-month plan offering the biggest saving as you would expect (you get an extra three months).
 The packages available are:

 Fastest Android VPN